Boycott, Divestment and Sanctions: Allegations that BDS targets Jews

-Some opponents say that there are similarities between BDS and historical boycotts against Jews.
-For example, in 2019, the German Bundestag passed a resolution stating that BDS was "reminiscent of the most terrible chapter in German history" and that it triggered memories of the Nazi slogan "Don't buy from Jews".
-Barghouti said that BDS does not target Jews because boycott targets are selected based on their complicity in Israel's human rights violations, potential for cross-movement solidarity, media appeal, and likelihood of success, rather than their national origin or religious identity, with the majority of companies targeted being non-Israeli companies operating in Israel and Palestine.
+In 2019, the German Bundestag passed a resolution stating that BDS was "reminiscent of the most terrible chapter in German history" and that it triggered memories of the Nazi slogan "Don't buy from Jews".
+American lawyer Alan Dershowitz has argued similarly that BDS and historical boycotts against Jews are comparable.
+Barghouti has said that BDS does not target Jews because boycott targets are selected based on their complicity in Israel's human rights violations, potential for cross-movement solidarity, media appeal, and likelihood of success, rather than their national origin or religious identity, with the majority of companies targeted being non-Israeli companies operating in Israel and Palestine.

 According to Ira M. Sheskin of the University of Miami and Ethan Felson of the Jewish Council for Public Affairs, BDS efforts have at times targeted Jewish people who have little or nothing to do with the Israeli–Palestinian conflict.
 They say that BDS causes Jews to be blamed for the supposed sins of other Jews.
 The AMCHA Initiative said there is a "strong correlation" between BDS support and antisemitism on U.S. campuses.